App & Browser Testing Made Easy

 • Unexpected app crashes or exits when the device goes offline

-• App crashes when the user performs an action when in offline mode
+• App crashes when the user acts when in offline mode

-• Offline app and UI behavior when a user tries to pull screen for refreshing the app
+• Offline app and UI behavior when a user tries to pull the screen to refresh the app

 • Incorrect or confusing app communication while transitioning from online to offline mode

-As we saw, BrowserStack App Live features make it easy to access a huge range of iOS and Android devices to test any number of apps and simulate actual network conditions for offline mode functionality.
+BrowserStack App Live features make it easy to access a huge range of iOS devices to test any number of apps and simulate actual network conditions for offline mode functionality.

 Start App Testing in Offline Mode on Real Devices